drocheam/optrace/docs/source/usage/image.rst

 The file type is automatically determined from the file ending in the path string.

-Often times the image is flipped, but it can be flipped using :python:`flip=True`.
+The saved image can be rotated by 180 degrees using :python:`flip=True`:
-This rotates the image by 180 degrees.

 .. code-block:: python

    img.save("image_render_srgb.jpg", flip=True)

-Depending on the file type ,there can be additional saving parameters provided, for instance compression settings:
+Depending on the file type, additional parameter combinations exists, for instance compression settings:

 .. code-block:: python